HTML50/cubeTransition.js/README.md

 [Another demo with animation after switching pages](https://html50.github.io/cubeTransition.js/index-dynamic.html)

-Well, in my case, I copied some style sheets from [deinterfaz's pageTransitions](http://labs.deinterfaz.com/PageTransitions/transitions/bounce/).
-You should manage your CSS files for achieving the effect.
-I recommend you download the demo page and modify it for your own, it is the best way.
+Well, in this demo, I copied some style sheets from [deinterfaz's pageTransitions](http://labs.deinterfaz.com/PageTransitions/transitions/bounce/).
+Easiest way is clone this project and modify `index.html` for your use.